logchange/logchange/README.md

 move it to `changelog` directory and rename it to `archive.md` or `archiveXXXX.md` where XXXX is anything you want f.e. `-2.0.0`.

 **⚠️⚠️ IMPORTANT ⚠️⚠️** `archive-XXX.md` **has to be** in `changelog` directory (`changelog/archive-1.3.6.md`) do not add any sub directories.

+### Quote or not to quote ?

+According to the official YAML specification one should:

+- Whenever applicable use the unquoted style since it is the most readable.
+- Use the single-quoted style (') if characters such as " and \ are being used inside the string to avoid escaping them and therefore improve readability.
+- Use the double-quoted style (") when the first two options aren't sufficient, i.e. in scenarios where more complex line breaks are required or non-printable characters are needed.

 ## TODO: